seanpmaxwell/Typescript-Best-Practices/README.md

 ## 💬 Comments

 - Place `/** */` above all function-declarations always, `//` is okay for `configured-functions`.
+- Place a `@TestOnly` comment annotation for items not meant to be used in production.
 - Use `//` for inline explanations.
 - Capitalize and punctuate comments.
 - Separate logical regions clearly.